yanshouwang/log_service/README.md

 ## Features

 - LogController: An interface for controlling the logger instance.
-- LogService: A mixin provides `logging#Logger`'s methods and implements the `LogController` interface, which can be mixed into any class.
+- LoggerController: A mixin implements the `LogController` interface with a `Logger` instance.
+- LoggerProvider: A mixin provides a `Logger` instance, which name is the `runtimeType`.

 ## Getting started